jmcalalang/f5-automation-toolchain-lab/docs/module2/lab1.rst

 ..
 Note:: Clustering can take a couple of minutes to sync and establish, this is normal

 Return to either BIG-IP TMUI in Chrome and check the cluster configuration and status.
-Both units are now configured with all onboarding objects, defined from the declaration.
+Both units are clustered with all onboarding objects, defined from the declaration.

   |image23|